We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Rinse the filters with warm water.

 - Check the filter housing to make sure there’s no food debris.
-If there is, please clean it with a wet sponge or dishcloth.

 - Put the filters back in place.

 A clogged filter is one of the most common causes of problems with a dishwasher.

 It means that food can’t flow out of the dishwasher during a cycle, resulting in a dishwasher that can’t clean everything properly.

 Weird smells and gritty glasses are symptoms of a clogged dishwasher filter.